felippe-regazio/logflake/README.md

 log('Will be saved').save();
 ```

-When the option `alwaysSave` is true, this method is implicitly called for all log messages.
-When alwaysSave is true, explicity `save()` callings are ignored to avoid duplication.
-If you set `{ force: true }` as option, your explicit `save()` methods will be fired even with `alwaysSave` on.
+When the option `alwaysSave` is true, the save method will be implicitly called for all log messages.
+When `alwaysSave` is true, the explicity `save()` callings will be ignored to avoid duplication.
+If you set `{ force: true }` as save() option, it will be fired twice: one due the implicit `alwaysSave`, another due the explicit save({ force: true }).

 For example: